ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 ### Key Format

 The key used for the `BBS` algorithm is an elliptic curve-based key pair, specifically against the G_2 subgroup of a pairing friendly curve.
-Additional details on key generation can be found in [@!I-D.irtf-cfrg-bbs-signatures, Section 3.4]
+Additional details on key generation can be found in [@!I-D.irtf-cfrg-bbs-signatures, Section 3.4].
+The JWK and Cose Key Object representations of the key are detailed in [@!I-D.ietf-cose-bls-key-representations].

-The JWK form of this key is an `OKP` type with a curve of `BLS12381G2`, with `x` being the base64url-encoded form of the output of `point_to_octets_E2`.
-The use of this curve is described in [@!I-D.ietf-cose-bls-key-representations].

-There is no additional holder key necessary for presentation proofs.
+There is no additional holder presentation key necessary for presentation proofs.

 ### Issuance